 2. `Unnamed: 0.1`: Index.
 (Links to within state index in Section_codes_current.xlsx)

 3. `STATE`: The US state name.
+(Extracted from Urban data)

 4. `Regulatory Type`: The type or category of regulation.
+(Created in Step 1c Extract_SectionCodes.ipynb)

 5. `Regulatory Type Full`: The regulatory type along with regulator type.
+(Extracted from Urban data)

 6. `Regulatory Body`: The governing body responsible for the regulation.
+(Created in Step 1c Extract_SectionCodes.ipynb)

 7. `Regulation Indicator`: An indicator of whether the regulation exists or not.
+(Created in Step 1b Back(sources) transposed-Regulation Indicator.ipynb)

 8. `Notes`: Additional notes or comments related to the regulation.
+(Extracted from Urban data)

 9. `Year legislation originally enacted`: The year when the legislation associated with the regulation was first enacted.
+(Created in Step 1c Extract_SectionCodes.ipynb – Empty)

 10. `Year legislation changed`: The year when the legislation associated with the regulation was changed.
+(Created in Step 1c Extract_SectionCodes.ipynb – Empty)

 11. `Type of Change`: The type of change made to the legislation.
+(Created in Step 1c Extract_SectionCodes.ipynb – Empty)

 12. `Section Code`: The Section Code for the regulation.
-(Extracted from Urban data.)
+(Extracted from Urban data)

-13. `State`: The US state name
+13. `State`: The US state name (Extracted from Drexel data)

 14. `section`: The Section Code for the regulation.
+(Extracted from Drexel data)

 15. `text`: The text under the Section Code.
+(Extracted from Drexel data)

 16. `ID-State`: Identifier for row.
+(Created in Final Formating.ipynb)

 17. `ID`: Identifier from Section_codes_current.xlsx.

 18. `Regulatory Type Abbr`: Abbreviation of the regulatory type.
+(Created in Final Formating.ipynb)